Anastasia-Sipatina/marketing-attribution-case/README.md

-# Marketing Attribution Case Studyъ
+# Marketing Attribution Case Study

 This repository demonstrates a marketing attribution pipeline based on user-level touchpoints and multi-touch attribution models.